 Pollen counts are updated daily from February 15 to November 15.

-With the back-and-forth summer temperatures (dipping from over 90 degrees Fahrenheit down to almost the 70s), your allergy symptoms might have started back up.
+With the back-and-forth warm weather, your allergy symptoms might have started back up.
+It feels like spring out and it's confusing for many.
 You probably have a friend or family member in your life who doesn’t understand your allergy symptoms, because they don’t have them.
-Perhaps they...Read More
+Perhaps they had...Read More

 by John T. Klimas, M.D.
 Date: 11/9/2017 With the frost coming in the next week or two, this will be the final pollen count for this year.
 Like the proverbial broken record, our most recent pollen counts (few in the past few days due to rain) have shown...Read More